 Her commitment to working with First Nation communities in Northern Ontario and her experience earned her a role as a member of the agency's executive management team in 2013.
 Rachel is continually striving to uphold and deliver the best care possible guided by Tikinagan's vision, goals and principles.

-Clara Young, Acting Director of Finance and Administration
+Clara Young, Director of Finance and Administration

 Biography to come.

 Judy Angeconeb, Assistant Director of Services

 Judy started working at Tikinagan Child and Family Services on March 7, 1988, which means she has been with us now for more than 25 years.
 It was her first job in an office setting and she was eager to use her newly acquired skills from an office administration course she had completed.

 "At that time, Tikinagan (in Sioux Lookout) was a small office.
 It maybe had eight workers and the switchboard had about six lines.
 It was small but lots for me.
 Those lines were always busy with people calling from the North" she recalls.